detzt/unity-utilities/README.md

 - `TryGetComponentInParent`
 - `GetComponentsInOnlyChildren`
 - `GetComponentsInOnlyCousins`
+- `SetPositionAndRotation` that takes a `Transform` as parameter.

+### Extensions to Prefabs:
+- `RevertIdenticalTransformOverrides` reverts unused overrides to local position and rotation to reduce prefab and scene file size and noise.
+- `HasIdenticalTransformOverrides` returns whether RevertIdenticalTransformOverrides has something to revert.

+### Extensions to UI Toolkit:
+- `SetActive` for `VisualElement` that mimics `GameObject.SetActive`.

 ## Static `Utils` class with the remaining utilities:
 - `EnumValues` iterator, e.g. `foreach(var value in Utils.EnumValues<SomeEnum>())`
 - `ReturnValueAndLogError` utility for lean switch expressions

+## Changes to Editor Styling:
+- `Vector4` field in one line (like `Vector3` and `Quaternion` fields).
+- Prevent clipping of MinMaxSlider Handles at edges by added padding.